pattyzhang527/bis557/README.md

 Homework 2

 I created my own ridge_reg function with formula, lambda and data as inputs to get the coefficients of a ridge regression model.
 I also used the predict.ridge_reg function to find the relationship between the out-of-samples mean square error and log(lambda) values, and get the lambda value corresponding to the minimum mse value.

+Homework 3
+I finished the 5 questions from textbook, constructed kernel function and tested the KKT conditions for glmnet.